Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Acoustic Scene Classification with Multiple Devices

-A new dataset was created for this task, called \textbf{TAU Urban Acoustic Scenes 2020 Mobile} \cite{Dataset2020_Mobile_dev,Dataset2020_Mobile_eval}.
-The dataset is based on TAU Urban Acoustic Scenes 2019 dataset, containing recording from multiple European cities and ten different acoustic scenes \cite{mesaros_2019_DCASE}.
-The new dataset contains the four devices used to record simultaneously (A, B, C, and D), and additional synthetic devices S1-S11 simulated using audio recorded with device A.
+as explained A new dataset was created for this task, called \textbf{TAU Urban Acoustic Scenes 2020 Mobile} \cite{Dataset2020_Mobile_dev,Dataset2020_Mobile_eval}.
+The dataset is based on the TAU Urban Acoustic Scenes 2019 dataset, containing recordings from multiple European cities and ten different acoustic scenes \cite{mesaros_2019_DCASE}.
+The new dataset contains the four devices used to record simultaneously (A, B, C, and D), and additional synthetic devices S1-S11 simulated using audio recorded with device A which is a high quality binaural device.

 Simulated recordings were created using a dataset of impulse responses (IR) measured for multiple angles using mobile devices other than the ones already in the dataset (B, C, D).
 To simulate the recording from a device S, audio recorded with device A was processed through convolution with the device-specific IR, followed by a dynamic range compression with device-specific parameters.
 The IR angle was randomly selected among the available ones, and is location-specific, to simulate the case when a long recording has been captured with device S in a certain position.